xrdocs/telemetry/_tutorials/2022-07-27-monitoring-bng-with-model-driven-telemetry.md

 ```

 ### Process Memory
-Per-process memory data can be found in the Cisco-IOS-XR-procmem-oper.yang model.
+Per-process memory data can be found in the [Cisco-IOS-XR-procmem-oper.yang model](https://github.com/YangModels/yang/blob/main/vendor/cisco/xr/752/Cisco-IOS-XR-procmem-oper.yang).
 Since this model is indexed by process id (not process name), you'll first have to identify the process id (PID) of the process you want to monitor.
-So, for example, to find the PID of the radius process, I could use this CLI:
+So, for example, to find the PID of the radiusd process, I could use this CLI:
 ```
 RP/0/RSP0/CPU0:R1#show processes radiusd | include PID
                      PID: 14904